harness/developer-hub/docs/platform/certificates/add-custom-certificate.md

 To integrate a custom certificate, navigate to the **Account Settings**, **Organization Settings**, or **Project Settings** based on the desired scope for the certificate addition.

-## Navigation steps

-1. Within the chosen settings page, locate and select the **Certificates** option to access the certificate management page.
-This page displays all existing certificates under the specified scope.

-2. Select **New Certificate** to initiate the creation of a new certificate.

 ## Create a certificate

-To add a new certificate within Harness, follow these comprehensive steps to navigate through the system and input the necessary details:
+To add a new certificate within Harness, follow these steps to navigate through the portal and input the necessary details:

-1. Navigate to the preferred settings page (Account Settings, Organization Settings, or Project Settings) based on the scope where you want to add the certificate.
-Within this page, locate and click on the Certificates option.
+1. Navigate to the preferred settings page (**Account Settings, Organization Settings,** or **Project Settings**) based on the scope where you want to add the certificate.
+Within this page, locate and click on the **Certificates** option.
 This action will take you to the certificate management page, where you can view all existing certificates under the selected scope.

-2. On the certificate management page, click on New Certificate.
+2. On the certificate management page, click on **New Certificate**.

-3. In the Overview Section, enter the certificate's Name, and optionally add Tags and a Description.
+3. In the **Overview** Section, enter the certificate's Name, and optionally add **Tags** and a **Description**.
 Ensure all details are accurate and reflective of the certificate's purpose.
-Once completed, click on Continue to proceed.
+Once completed, click on **Continue** to proceed.

-4. Move to the Details Page, where you're required to input the TLS Certificate in the X.509 Format.
+4. Move to the **Details** Page, where you're required to input the **TLS Certificate** in the **X.509 Format**.
 This section also provides the option to chain multiple certificates, offering enhanced flexibility for certificate management.
-Ensure that the certificate details are correctly entered and conform to the X.509 standard.
+Ensure that the certificate details are correctly entered and conform to the **X.509** standard.

 5. After entering all necessary details, click on Save to finalize the creation of the certificate.
-A confirmation notification will then appear, indicating Certificate [certificateName] created successfully, which signifies that the certificate has been successfully created and is now part of your Harness environment.
+A confirmation notification will then appear, indicating **Certificate [certificateName] created successfully**, which signifies that the certificate has been successfully created and is now part of your Harness environment.

    ![](./static/TLSCertFormat.png)